Whatever your stage in life, you can take steps towards a better retirement.

 What to do ... in your 60s upwards

-By this stage those with pensions may have already considered their investment strategy, possibly switching funds from riskier ones with greater growth potential to managed or secure funds that offer more security as they approach retirement.
+By this stage those with pensions may have already considered their investment strategy, possibly switching funds from riskier funds with greater growth potential to funds that may offer more security.
 Those looking to boost their pension pot may consider making additional voluntary contributions (AVCs) as it’s not too late at this stage.

 “The key thing about pensions is that they are just a savings vehicle.
 The more you put in, the more you’ll have and the more options you’ll have.”